ILR-33 AMBER: Description

-The rocket is 5 meters tall and has the diameter of 230 mm.
+The rocket is 5 meters tall and has a diameter of 230 mm.
 It consists of two solid boosters and hybrid main engine.
-The main engine is a Polish construction which uses highly concentrated H2O2 as oxidiser.
-AMBER has reusable head.
+The main engine is a Polish construction which uses highly concentrated hydrogen peroxide as oxidiser.
+High test peroxide is produced in-house by the Institute of Aviation and has a concentration of 98%, offering increased specific impulse and density in comparison with the more commonly used 85-87.5% peroxide.
+AMBER has a reusable head.
 The recovery of payload is done by pyrotechnical separation from head and deploying drogue and main parachutes.
-Payload touches the ground with speed of about 8 m/s.
+The payload touches down on the ground at a speed of about 8 m/s.

 ILR-33 AMBER is designed to reach the Kármán line with 10 kilograms of payload.
 AMBER is a flagship project of Warsaw Institute of Aviation – Łukasiewicz Research Network.

 History

-The rocket is in development since 2014.
-The oxidising agent of main engine is highly concentrated H2O2. as researchers from Institute have patented unique method on obtaining this compound by distillation.
+The rocket has been in development since 2014.
+The oxidising agent of the main engine is highly concentrated H2O2, as researchers from Institute have patented a unique method of obtaining this compound by distillation.
 The project was repeatedly awarded: the jury of International Invention and Innovation Show INTARG 2018 gave the platinum medal in category "Industry" and Ministry of Investment and Economic Development diploma.
-On Moscow International Salon of Inventions and Innovation Technologies 2019 Łukasiewicz Research Network – Institute of Aviation has received silver medal for solution: „ILR-33 AMBER rocket as system of inventions and innovative platform to conduct experiments in micro-g environment”.
+On Moscow International Salon of Inventions and Innovation Technologies 2019 Łukasiewicz Research Network – Institute of Aviation has received a silver medal for solution: "ILR-33 AMBER rocket as system of inventions and innovative platform to conduct experiments in micro-g environment".

-Because of the need to adjust regulations to perform flights od AMBER and similar rockets, the boundaries of air space of CPSP Ustka were extended.
+Because of the need to adjust regulations to perform flights of AMBER and similar rockets, the boundaries of air space of CPSP Ustka were extended.